-That is likely to take place in September 2020, 400 years after the original Mayflower sailed to America.
+That is [was to have] likely to take place in September 2020, 400 years after the original Mayflower sailed to America.

 The project has been worked on since 2014, and the idea is for it to be used beyond its maiden voyage and become a prototype for autonomous marine research and exploration.

-Brett Phaneuf, managing director of M Subs, said: “This ship will appropriately commemorate its predecessor’s voyage 400 years ago.
+Brett Phaneuf, managing director of M Subs, is quoted as saying: “This ship will appropriately commemorate its predecessor’s voyage 400 years ago.

 “It will also allow us to usher in a new phase of research with state-of-the-art technology.
 It enables us to once again put Plymouth on the map and celebrate the huge diversity of talent we have here, people who are interested in new beginnings and like to lean forward into new opportunities.

 “Once it goes across the Atlantic it will go for a complete circumnavigation of the world.
 It will have marine AI on it with a command centre in Plymouth.
 The goal is for it not to be here too much, but to be out around the world.”

 Mr Phaneuf said the MAS team had wanted the hull to be built in the UK but it was impossible to find a shipyard that could do it on time or on budget.

 “It would have been three times as expensive to make in the UK,” he said.
 “Two yards were at 100% capacity and could not do it in time.
 The one that could was three times the cost of the

 Ayse Phaneuf, president of the ProMare Foundation, which will own MAS, said: “The original